piotrowski/imageLoader/README.md

 ## Usage

-This module assumes that, you have all images in one directory.
+This module assumes that you have all images in one directory.
 All of the images with the same naming convention (for creating labels).

 #### Basic use
 ```javascript